-Find the Apple icon in the top-left corner of your screen, click on it.
+Find the Apple icon in the top-left corner of your screen, and click on it.
 Navigate to the About This Mac, and then open the Storage tab.
 Once everything has been calculated, the window will have a graph bar at the bottom of the window.

 It should show different colors for each file category, such as Movies, Apps, Photos, etc. Two numbers will also be shown.
-The first represents occupied memory, and the second the total drive capacity.
+The first represents occupied memory, and the second is the total drive capacity.

 After doing this, you will be able to know which type of files are occupying the most memory on your device, this will ensure you remove the files that you don’t actually need.